 1. Fubo TV

 Fubo TV is a top IPTV service that offers live TV channels and on-demand content.
-It offers over 250 channels in the sports, entertainment, and news categories.
+It offers over 250 sports, entertainment, and news channels.

 For on-demand content, Fubo TV offers hundreds of movies and TV shows.
-You can also access other add-ons, such as PPV events, at an extra fee.
+You can also access other add-ons, such as PPV events, for an extra fee.

 How to Install Fubo TV on FireStick